bacadra/pulsar-tasklist-tools/README.md

 | <div style="white-space:nowrap">`Alt-.`</div> | <div style="white-space:nowrap">`&:info`</div> | add or change tick of selected tasks as `•` |
 | | <div style="white-space:nowrap">`&:translate`</div> | translate markdown-style ticks and bullets to tasklist-style, e.g. `- [ ]` -> `☐`, `* [X]` -> `✔` |

+## Move to header

+There are methods to make it easier to navigate through the document.

+- `tasklist-tools:move-items-to-next-header`
+- `tasklist-tools:move-items-to-last-header`
+- `tasklist-tools:move-to-next-header`
+- `tasklist-tools:move-to-previous-header`
+- `tasklist-tools:move-to-last-header`

+## Outline

+An outline is supported by [navigation-panel](https://github.com/bacadra/pulsar-navigation-panel).

 ## Archive

 There is no explicit definition of archive, but a command `tasklist-tools:move-to-last-header` can used.
 It move selected lines next to line next to last header.